linux-kdevops/kdevops-history/terraform/README.md

 https://github.com/tknerr/vagrant-managed-servers

-Node configuration is shared, and by default kdevops relies on the file ../vagrant/nodes.yaml however you can override this by using the environment
+Node configuration is shared, and by default kdevops relies on the file ../vagrant/nodes.yaml however you can override this by using configuration variable your respective cloud terraform.tfvars file using the variable:
-variable:

-  * TN_VAR_DEVOPS_NODE_CONFIG
+  * file_yaml_vagrant_boxes

 ## Azure